How to get help

 - Children who are at risk of significant harm, or who have suffered significant harm

 Assessments are carried out by Social Workers in the Assessment Team and may or may not result in the provision of services.

 Social Workers can also offer support to families in need when resources allow, or may refer them to other services or agencies.

-If you want to make a referral or request an assessment, please contact:
+If you want to make a referral, request an assessment or seek advice, please contact:

 48 Station Road